gI0baI/fast-flags/README.md

 5. Use common sense

 > [!NOTE]
-> When adding Flags, it's best to remove the quotation marks around the Flag and value
+> When adding Flags, it's best to remove the quotation marks around the Flag and value.

 ## For those who want to modify the JSON Flags file